 Maneater, in my opinion, is one of the surprise video game hits of 2020.
 While the mission variety runs out quick, I somehow never got tired of just swimming around and munching on things.
 Using the nutrients from doing that to upgrade my shark in new ways was addictive and going back to newly opened up areas was enjoyable.
 It’s got a very funny story to it but also managed to hit me with some emotional beats that I wasn’t expecting.
 The poor lock-on camera and framerate issues at times did bring the experience down a bit for me but outside of those things I had a great time.
 If you are looking for a unique new open world RPG then you need to dive into Maneater.

-*Maneater is available now on PlayStation 4, Xbox One, and PC.
+*Maneater is available now on PlayStation 4, Xbox One, Nintendo Switch, and PC.
 Reviewed on a PS4 Pro.
 Review copy provided by the publisher for this review.
+Read our review of the Nintendo Switch version here.

 - Fun, over-the-top story presentation